COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 "The longer our eyes are on our screens, the more fatigued and strained our eyes become," says Dr. Andreoli.
 "Taking frequent breaks and minimizing recreational screen time helps our eyes stay healthy and makes them less tired."
 You can do other things, too, such as:

-• Adjust the brightness of your monitor
+• Dim the brightness of your monitor and keep your overhead lights dim.

 Dr. Andreoli also suggests the rule of 20s: Every 20 minutes, take a 20-second break to look at something 20 feet away.
 In addition, try to minimize screen time to let your eyes rest.